 - 2. International Judges should disqualify themselves from hearing any case in which any one of the parties is represented by a law practice in which they practised at any time so long as any financial connection continues to exist between them and any such law practice.
 International Judges should also consider disqualifying themselves from hearing any such case until a period of one year has passed since any such financial connection came to an end or so long as there are any non-financial connections between them and any such law practice which could give rise to a reasonable apprehension of bias. - 3.
 International Judges with prior private practice experience should consider disqualifying themselves from hearing any case in which any one of the parties is a former client for whom they have acted or given any legal advice whilst in private practice within the preceding 5 years or for a longer period where there has been a close and long term relationship with that party in the past. - 4.
 International Judges who are former officers of any governmental service or organisation should consider disqualifying themselves from hearing any case which involves the governmental service or organisation of which they were a former officer or in which a party is represented by a legal officer from that governmental service or organisation, unless a period of at least one year has passed since they left that governmental service or organisation, and provided there are no other surviving factors in respect of that governmental service or organisation which could give rise to any reasonable concern of actual or perceived conflict of interest on the part of the International Judges. - 5.
-International Judges should consider disqualifying themselves from hearing any case in which there could reasonably be a public perception of their lack of impartiality by virtue of their spouses' and/or immediate family members' political activity or affiliation. - 6.
-Where International Judges feel that their relationships with any individual (particularly any advocate) involved in a case is such that would reasonably give rise to an appearance of a lack of independence or impartiality on their part if they were to hear the case, they should disqualify themselves from hearing the case.
-On the rare occasion when the relationship is so close as to be akin to a familial relationship, the International Judges concerned should disqualify themselves from hearing all cases in which the individual concerned is involved.
+International Judges should consider disqualifying themselves from hearing any case in which there could reasonably be a public perception of their lack of impartiality by virtue of their spouses' and/or immediate family members' political activity or affiliation.

-7. Wherever possible, any decision made by International Judges to disqualify themselves from hearing any case should be made as early as practically possible before the hearing itself, so as to minimise the number of instances where such a decision cannot be made without first making (in appropriate cases) the relevant disclosures and inviting submissions from the parties in the case.
+- 6. Where International Judges feel that their relationships with any individual (particularly any advocate) involved in a case is such that would reasonably give rise to an appearance of a lack of independence or impartiality on their part if they were to hear the case, they should disqualify themselves from hearing the case.
+When the relationship is a very close and continuing one involving close or frequent social interactions (including one extending to personal travel together), the International Judges concerned should disqualify themselves from hearing all cases in which the individual concerned (particularly any advocate) is involved. - 7.
+Wherever possible, any decision made by International Judges to disqualify themselves from hearing any case should be made as early as practically possible before the hearing itself, so as to minimise the number of instances where such a decision cannot be made without first making (in appropriate cases) the relevant disclosures and inviting submissions from the parties in the case.